 Tampa Florida, USA Travel Guide

 Main mobile carriers in the U.S. Are AT&T, Verizon, and T-Mobile, offering extensive coverage.
-Purchase prepaid SIM cards directly from their stores or major retailers like Walmart.
+Purchase prepaid SIM cards directly from the stores or major retailers like Walmart.

-Public Wi-Fi is widely available and often free in hotels, restaurants, cafes, shopping centers, and public spaces like Tampa International Airport.
+Public Wi-Fi is widely available and often free in hotels, restaurants, cafes, shopping centers, plus common spaces like Tampa International Airport.
 Many parks along the Riverwalk also feature free Wi-Fi.

 United States Postal Service (USPS) branches exist throughout Tampa.
 Send postcards, letters, or packages from any post office.
 Mailboxes (typically blue street-side boxes) serve for letters.
-Private carriers like FedEx and UPS also operate in the city.
+Private airlines like FedEx and UPS also function in the city.

 Services at Tampa International Airport (TPA).